Designer: Isamu Noguchi

 "Art should become as one with its surroundings."Isamu Noguchi View Design Story

 The table is just three pieces.
 A ¾-inch freeform glass top rests on two curved, solid wood legs that interlock to form a self-stabilizing tripod.
 Although it looks delicate, it is solid, perfectly balanced, durable.
-It's also a good size: 15 ¾ inches high, 50 inches wide, 36 inches deep.

-To distinguish the real Noguchi table from the cheap knockoffs, we have etched Noguchi's signature on the longest edge of the glass top and on a medallion on the underside of the base.
+To distinguish the real Noguchi glass coffee table from the cheap knockoffs, we have etched Noguchi’s signature on the longest edge of the glass top and on a medallion on the underside of the base.

 You've been added to our mailing list.